Resize Image

 • Symptoms must be observed in multiple environments (home, school, workplace, etc.)

-• Clear functional impairment in academic, occupational, or interpersonal settings
+• Clear functional impairment in academics, work, or interpersonal relationships

-ADHD diagnosis involves interviews, behavioral observations, psychological testing, and screening tests.
+ADHD diagnosis involves interviews, behavioral observations, psychological tests, and screening tests.
 Differential diagnosis from other mental disorders is also crucial.

 Treatment and Support